Comment on the Swedish Tax Agency’s memorandum on M365 and Teams

 In Denmark, the public sector is deeply dependent on Microsoft.
 We also have a good picture of the economic consequences of this.
 Danish media, not least the publication Version2, but also Danish public service media, have devoted considerable attention to the issue.

-Vendor lock-in is “fundamentally problematic”
+The vendor lock-in is “fundamentally problematic”

 In 2018, Danish municipalities paid at least DKK 313 million to Microsoft; by 2023, the figure is around DKK 538 million.
 An increase by more than 70 percent.